jsto890/CAD_Portfolio/README.md

 2. **Explore**: Click on individual projects to view 3D models
 3. **Read**: Check each project's README for detailed information
 4. **Interact**: Use mouse/touch controls to manipulate 3D views

-### Local Development
-- Clone the repository
-- Open `index_html` in a web browser
-- No build process required - pure HTML/CSS/JS